-- It must first be determined if the psychotic symptoms are benign or problematic.
+- It must first be determined if the hallucinations and delusions are benign or problematic.

-- Some clinicians will choose to postpone treatment if the symptoms are infrequent, non-threatening and if the patient “retains insight”.
+- Some clinicians will choose to postpone treatment if the symptoms are infrequent, non-threatening and if the person with PD “retains insight”.

-- Other clinicians will start treatment based on the theory that psychosis will continue to get worse overtime.
+- Other clinicians will start treatment based on the theory that hallucinations and delusions will get worse over time.

 - In addition, the clinician should consider the stage of PD, prior history of psychotic symptoms and social factors.